Projected (adj.) (prə-ˈjekt-ed): From the 15th Century Anglo-French ‘projector,’ from Latin ‘projectus.’ Devised in the mind, predicted.

 Mama, the blog’s principal contributor, is a non-profiteer-attorney-life-changer who loves crafting, cupcakes and herstory.
 She has a penchant for mob movies, Josh Holloway and her husband.

-Papa is a market research project manager and the brains behind “Dad’s Dish.”
+Papa is in market research and the brains behind the early entries labeled “Dad’s Dish.”
 He monopolizes the kitchen.
 And he’s ridiculously good at trivia.

 For more, see: Occasionally Asked Questions.